vinfreecs/genga/Documentation.md

 The parameters for the gas disc can be set in:

  * define.h:
-    * useGas: Use the gas disc or not
     * Gasnr_g: Number of cells in r direction for gas grid
     * Gasnz_g: Number of cells in z direction for gas grid
     * Gasnr_p: Number of cells in r direction for particle grid